Are there any discounts available for this program?

 Are there any scholarships available for this program?

-Yes, we have a limited number of $500 scholarships based on financial need that you can apply for during the registration process.
+Yes, we have a limited number of $500 scholarships based on financial need that you will have the opportunity to apply for in mid-March.

 What does a typical day look like?